callnoah2/Text_Tools/doc/Plan.md

 *   [ ] More or less working code.
 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan

+implementing my sudo code went well for all funtions but paste and cut my sudo code was missing important things in both of those functions that I had to figure out while implementing.

 ## Phase 3: Testing and Debugging